Driving Abroad — Make sure you're legal and know the rules

 Driving abroad offers you freedom and can be the best way to explore a country.
 Driving through winding country roads or across breath taking mountain passes can offer you a sightseeing experience like no other.

 But there's more to driving abroad than just getting a good deal on car hire or buying a ferry ticket.
 The local driving laws and rules of the road can differ to those in the UK.
 Before you get behind the wheel, it's important to do your homework.

 - Make sure your driving licence is legal in the country you are going to.

 - You can use your Great Britain (GB) or Northern Ireland driving licence in all European Union (EU) or European Economic Area (EEA) countries, and Switzerland.
 Please note: Even though the UK has now left the EU, you can still use your GB driving licence in EU countries until the end of the transition period.
 After that time you may need to obtain an International Driving Permit.

 - You may need to obtain an International Driving Permit if you are going further afield.
-You can obtain these from the AA, RAC or Post Office.
+You can obtain these from the Post Office.

 - Carry driving licence with you at all times.

 - If you are hiring a car you will need to obtain a 'check code' from the DVLA so that the car hire company can see your driving record.
 (This replaces your paper license and allows companies to see if you have any current penalties.)
 Visit gov.uk for more information.

 - If you are taking your own car make sure your motor insurance covers you to drive in Europe and obtain European breakdown cover.